 No, there’s no way to cook all the mercury out of tuna.

-However, if you’re going to serve your dog cooked or raw tuna, make sure you take all the bones out of it first.
-Tuna steaks are a great option for this reason, but of course, you never want to give your dog anything as large as a whole steak.
+However, if you’re going to serve your dog a small amount of cooked tuna, make sure you take all the bones out of it first.
+Tuna steaks can be considered for this reason, but of course, you never want to give your dog anything as large as a whole steak.
 A small piece of meat is more than enough for an occasional snack.

-Also, be wary of what kinds of spices you use when cooking it.
-Many seasonings can upset your dog’s stomach, and they’re completely unnecessary from the dog’s perspective.
+Also, be wary of what kinds of spices and additives you use when cooking it.
+Most of these seasonings can upset your dog’s stomach, and they’re completely unnecessary from the dog’s perspective.
 Your pooch will surely tell you that meat needs no decoration.

-Canned tuna is often stored in oil, so that’s something else to consider.
+Canned tuna is often stored in oil, as already mentioned, so that’s something else to consider.
 The oil may add even more omega fatty acids, but it will also increase the calorie levels, making the meat more fattening.
 Excessive fat may lead to an upset stomach, and there is some debate that fatty foods may predispose dogs to pancreatitis.
 This is an inflammation of the pancreas that requires veterinary treatment and can sometimes even be severe and life-threatening.
 Most canned tuna includes additives that aren’t healthy for dogs.

 What’s the Verdict?
 Is Tuna Safe for Dogs?

 However, there’s also mercury inside the tuna that can be quite dangerous for your dog.
-The more your dog eats, the more danger they’ll be in, so it’s best if you limit their tuna consumption as much as possible.
+The more your dog eats, the more danger they’ll be in, so it’s best to speak to your vet and limit their tuna consumption as much as possible, or avoid it altogether.